-We can compare this limiting distribution with that of the Bayesian change-point estimator of \citet{ibragimov/has:81} {[}see equation (2.17) on p.
-338 of \citet{ibragimov/has:81}{]}.
-They considered both maximum likelihood and Bayesian estimators of the change-point in a simple diffusion process.
+We can compare this limiting distribution with that of the Bayesian change-point estimator of \citet{ibragimov/has:81} {[}see their equation (2.17) on p.
+338{]}.
+They considered maximum likelihood and Bayesian estimators of the change-point in a simple diffusion process.
 We note a few differences.
 First, the region of integration is $\Gamma^{*}$ instead of $\mathbb{R}$.
-Second, due to the change of time scale, the Quasi-prior $\pi\left(\cdot\right)$ enters the limiting distribution.
-The latter is a useful property in view of the features of the finite-sample distributions in Figure \ref{Fig1}-\ref{Fig2}.
-More specifically, it reflects the fact that in applications the uncertainty in a change-point problem is often high enough that the information provided by the prior can influence the limiting behavior.
+Second, due to the change of time scale, the Quasi-prior $\pi\left(\cdot\right)$ enters the limiting distribution, a useful property in view of the features of the finite-sample distributions.
+It reflects the fact that the uncertainty in a change-point problem is often high enough that the information provided by the prior can influence the limiting behavior.
 Finally, note that the GL estimator conserves a classical (frequentist) interpretation.
-The small-sample properties of the estimate are analyzed via simulations and discussed in Section \ref{sec:Small-Sample-Properties-of}.
-In Section \ref{Section Inference-Methods-based On Laplace}, we exploit the results in Theorem \ref{Theorem LapCR General} and Corollary \ref{Corollary Posterior LapCR}-\ref{Corollary Limti Distrbu} in order to construct better statistical inference methods for the break date of a structural change.